 2 tablespoons fresh parsley

 We are still making mashed potatoes so nothing special with that.
-But first turn on your oven and set it to 350 degrees F (180C), we will need it later for the garlic.
+But first turn on your oven and set it to 350 degrees F (180C), we will need it later for baking garlic.
 Again we need to peel the potatoes and cut them into a few pieces.
 Big pieces, remember?
 Put them into a pot or a saucepan and cover them with cold water and add salt.
-You want the water to be rally salty.

 Drain the potatoes and put them back on the stove for a few minutes, don’t burn them.
 After that, set them aside and not it’s time to move our attention to garlic.

 How long does it take for garlic to bake?
-This kind of the same as with the potatoes.
-When the garlic is soft it’s done and it will take about 20 minutes.
+About the same time that it takes the potatoes to cook so you can do this simultaneously.
+Garlic is baked when is soft and as I said it will take about 20 minutes.

 Heat cream, milk and butter and mix them into the potatoes.
 You could also do this before you mash the potatoes and garlic, maybe it tastes better if you do it after, but I don’t think so.